 Initiatives for Employees

-The Shinsei Bank Group's Personnel Strategy
+Shinsei Bank Group's Human Resource Strategy

 Employment Initiatives for Persons with Disabilities

-|Self-Directed Flex-Time||Allows employees to start or finish work 30 minutes or one hour earlier or later than the normal starting or ending times in increments of 30 minutes|
+|Self-Directed Flex-Time||Allows employees to start or finish work up to two hours earlier or later than normal starting or ending times in increments of 30 minutes|

-|Work from Home||Allows employees working for an unlimited number of days from their home or a relative's (within two degrees of kinship) home, up to a maximum of two days per week|
+|Work from Home||Allows employees working for an unlimited number of days from their home or a relative's home (within two degrees of kinship)|

 |Side Work/Concurrent Work||Allows employees to concurrently engage in personal business (outsourcing, business start-up, company executive, etc.) or work concurrently for another company|

 |Commuting by Bicycle||Allows employees to commute by bicycle|

 |Half-Day Paid Time Off||Allows employees to take time off in half-day increments during designated hours in the morning or afternoon|

 |Hourly Paid Time Off||Allows employees to take time off up to five days per year and up to four hours per day in one-hour increments (in combination with half-day paid time off)|